 This type of offer is given to students who meet our contextual admissions or elite athlete criteria.

-If you are a contextual applicant and you're successful at interview, you will receive the standard A level offer.
-If you select us as your firm choice, your offer will then be lowered to the contextual offer of AAB or 35.
+If you meet the requirements for a contextual applicant and are successful at interview, your offer will then be lowered to the contextual offer of AAB or 35.

 Find out more about contextual offers at University of Nottingham